 6 Areas Where Employees Should Have Cyber Awareness Training

 Cybersecurity is a critical concern for businesses in the modern digital landscape.
 The increasing use of technology in business operations has resulted in an increased threat from cyber attacks.
-This makes it essential for organizations to implement cyber awareness training on the key areas of cybersecurity to maintain the security of sensitive data and systems.
+This makes it essential for organizations to implement cyber awareness training to maintain the security of sensitive data and systems.

 Remember, employees cannot help prevent cyber incidents unless they know how.
-And consider that if there is an incident, investigators will surely want to know what company policies were written and in effect, and what had been done to prepare staff with this knowledge.
+In the event of an incident, investigators will undoubtedly want to know which company policies were written and in effect, as well as what measures had been taken to prepare staff with this knowledge.
 The answers to those questions can have wide ranging implications for the company.

 In this article, we’ll explore the six main areas of user training for employees required for business cyber security preparedness, along with additional issues related to privacy, network security, and best practices.